m-palmer/waste-collection/README.md

 1. Scrapes the council website using Playwright
 2. Parses and reformats the collection dates
 3. Outputs to terminal and e-ink display
-4. Sleeps peacefully until the next run
+4. Sleeps until the next run

 ------------------------------------------------------------------------